PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

-New function `nixFiles2ConfigFiles` takes a `dir` argument, and returns (similar like for `scripts2ConfigFiles`) a list of full paths to config files located in the nix store.
+New function `nixFiles2ConfigFiles` takes a `dir` argument, and returns (similar like for `scripts2ConfigFiles`) a list of full paths to config files located in the Nix store.

-The implementation maps every file found in the provided directory to a separate package - one single text file in nix store.
+The implementation maps every file found in the provided directory to a separate package - one single text file in Nix store.
 The name of the package is obtained by removing the `.nix` suffix, so the `nvim-lspconfig.lua.nix` will become `nvim-lspconfig.lua`.
 And the content of the text file package is the string returned by the function in the luanix configuration.

-While this content is written, nix variables are resolved, and therefore `${pkgs.nodePackages.typescript}` will become a full nix store path of the typescript package.
+While this content is written, Nix variables are resolved, and therefore `${pkgs.nodePackages.typescript}` will become a full Nix store path of the typescript package.

 Lastly, `luanix` will be processed by `sourceConfigFiles`, and since the text packages end correctly with `.lua`, in the vimrc they will be sourced with `luafile` call.
 So the result in the generated config file will look like this:

-The RC now loads also new Lua script which was produced from nix code.
+The RC now loads also new Lua script which was produced from Nix code.

 ```vim
 source /nix/store/9khyyhiapv1kbwphxk736nxqzl3xcnl9-nvim-vim-configs/nvim-0-init.vim